kchu25/UnfoldCDL.jl/README.md

 # What is uCDL?

+## Why use uCDL for motif discovery?

 # How to Install
 We are currently adding this package to the Julia registry.
-Once it's added, the user can simply install our package in Julia's package manager:
+Once it's added, the user can simply install our package via the Julia's package manager:
 ```
 pkg> add uCDL
 ```